enamrik/ObjCMiniORM/README.md

 	[repository commit:contact];

-The commit method is way more convenient because it will perform an insert or update based on whether the primary key has a number greater than zero or not.
+The commit method is more convenient because it will perform an insert or update based on whether the primary key has a number greater than zero or not.
 To query the object, execute the following SQL:

 	NSArray* results =[repository
 	   query:@"select * from contact where contactId  = ?"
 	   withParameters:[NSArray arrayWithObject:[NSNumber numberWithInt:1]]
 	   forType:[Contact class]];

 This will return to us an array of contacts.
-In out case this would be an array with a single item, the one we just created.
+In our case this would be an array with a single item, the one we just created.

 ###Coming Soon!!